Lecture Notes in Cosmology: Distance measures in cosmology

-known as \textbf{Etherington's distance duality} \cite{1933PMag...15..761E}.
-In gravitational lensing applications it is often necessary to know the angular-diameter distance between two sources at different redshifts (i.e. the angular-diameter distance between the lens and the background source).
+In gravitational lensing applications, it is often necessary to know the angular-diameter distance between two sources at different redshifts (i.e., the angular-diameter distance between the lens and the background source).
 In order to compute this, let us refer to Fig.~\ref{Fig:angdiamdistfigtworeds}.

 The problem is to determine the angular-diameter distance between L and S, say $d_{\rm A}(\rm LS)$.
 Is this the difference between the angular-diameter distances $d_{\rm A}(\rm S) - d_{\rm A}(\rm L)$?
 We now show that this is not the case.
 Simple trigonometry is sufficient to establish that: